Kings: With the exception of the

 underneath.
 In the

-elegant deck it is more elaborate, in the
+elegant pack it is more elaborate, in the

 and in the otherwise elaborate Fournier cards, the mounts seem to be